Basmati Coconut Rice

 - 1 teaspoon lime zest

-- In a medium saucepan, combine the rice, 2 cups of the coconut milk, water and salt.
-Bring the mixture to a boil, stir once, then turn down the heat to low.
-Cover the saucepan and simmer until the liquid is absorbed (about 15 to 20 minutes).*
+- To the saucepan, add the water, rice and salt.
+Mix to combine.
+Bring the mixture to a boil, then cover, turn down the heat and simmer for about 15 to 20 minutes, until the liquid is absorbed and the rice is tender.*